Test-For-PLVMedia/TestSite/h.kwhq4y8y0apo.md

 Switcher - ATEM TV Studio
 -------------------------

-Everything is effectively the same as the [MOAC](h.saa8t5379qfj#switcher-(atem tv studio pro 4k)), just instead of using the physical switcher control surface you use the virtual one on the laptop.
+Everything is effectively the same as the [MOAC](h.saa8t5379qfj#switcher-atem-tv-studio-pro-4k), just instead of using the physical switcher control surface you use the virtual one on the laptop.

 * * *